-“The IAFC is pleased to work with the American Heart Association and Laerdal Medical to help educate fire service leaders on new resuscitation programs to save more lives,” said Fire Chief Gary Ludwig, IAFC president and chairman of the board.
+“The IAFC is pleased to work with RQI Partners to help educate fire service leaders on new resuscitation programs to save more lives,” said Fire Chief Gary Ludwig, IAFC president and chairman of the board.
 “The resuscitation quality improvement programs and system assessment that are now available to emergency medical services agencies will help our leaders enhance their teams’ CPR readiness when responding to a cardiac arrest and evaluate the effectiveness of their community’s chain of survival.”

 Built on the foundation of the Resuscitation Academy’s expertise and success in increasing out-of-hospital cardiac arrest survival in Seattle and the Resuscitation Quality Improvement® (RQI®) methodology of verified CPR competence and mastery learning, the programs include:

-• RQI EMS, a blended learning program for EMS providers that promotes mastery of high-quality CPR through short, frequent skills session, and RQI EMS Team, a high-performance CPR quality improvement program developed for individuals who respond to medical emergencies as a team.
+- RQI EMS, a blended learning program for EMS providers that promotes mastery of high-quality CPR through short, frequent skills sessions, and RQI for Teams, a high-performance CPR quality improvement program developed for individuals who respond to medical emergencies as a team.